c-cube/frog-utils/README.md

 - `FROG_ARG`: the argument given to the command
 - `FROG_TIME`: number of seconds the command took to complete
 - `FROG_ERRCODE`: exit code of the command

-The useful options are:

-- `-f arg` to disable printing of the commands' output to stdin, e.g. if the command closes its stdin (typically, `echo`)

 Example: